 Non-Aligned Movement (NAM): Introduction

-The NAM is an international forum of 120 developing countries that believe in the ideal of non-alignment with the major power blocs.
+The NAM is an international forum of 120 developing countries that believe in the idea of non-alignment with the major power blocs.
 It was established in 1961 in Belgrade, former Yugoslavia under the leadership of the then Indian Prime Minister Pandit Jawaharlal Nehru, President of Egypt Gamal Abdel Nasser and the President of Yugoslavia Josip Broz Tito.

-- In the aftermath of the Second World War and the decolonisation process, many countries in the developing world in Asia and Africa felt the need for a strong movement towards securing peace and prosperity, and establishing security for all countries.
+- In the aftermath of the Second World War and the decolonisation process, many countries in the developing world in Asia and Africa felt the need for a strong movement towards securing peace and prosperity and establishing security for all countries.